 The Right Worshipful the Mayor of Newport

-The present Mayor, Councillor Herbie Thomas, is the 383rd Mayor of the City of Newport.
+The present Mayor, Councillor David Atwell, is the 384th Mayor of the City of Newport.

 Newport’s first Mayor, Mr Ralph Dery, is recorded as taking up office in 1314.

 The role was then left unrecorded until 1401, when Roger Thomas held office.
 Over the years several mayors have held office for more than one term.